LoginRadius/engineering-portal/content/identity/what-is-multi-factor-authentication/index.md

 Unlike traditional password-based logins, MFA adds an extra layer of security by demanding additional verification, reducing the risk of unauthorized access.
 For instance, a user must complete a second verification process after providing their username and password to access certain platforms or resources.

 MFA is widely used in various industries, including e-commerce, media & communication, healthcare, and finance, to protect user accounts from cyber threats.
-Many organizations [integrate MFA into their security policies](https://www.loginradius.com/docs/security/customer-security/multi-factor-authentication/overview/#integration-guide) to mitigate risks associated with credential theft and data breaches.
+Hundreds of organizations have benefited by integrating MFA.
+See how to [integrate MFA into security policies](https://www.loginradius.com/docs/security/customer-security/multi-factor-authentication/overview/#integration-guide) to mitigate risks associated with credential theft and data breaches.

 ## Why is MFA Important?

 Cybercriminals are constantly exploiting weak credentials and gaining access to sensitive systems.
 Here’s where we get an answer to the question- Why is MFA important?

--   Enhanced Security: Even if a password is stolen, unauthorized access is blocked by requiring an additional authentication factor.
+-  **Enhanced Security**: Even if a password is stolen, unauthorized access is blocked by requiring an additional authentication factor.

--   Prevention of Phishing Attacks: Since MFA requires multiple authentication steps, it significantly reduces the effectiveness of phishing attempts.
+-  **Prevention of Phishing Attacks**: Since MFA requires multiple authentication steps, it significantly reduces the effectiveness of phishing attempts.

--   Regulatory Compliance: Many industries mandate MFA implementation to comply with security regulations such as GDPR, HIPAA, and PCI DSS.
+-  **Regulatory Compliance**: Many industries mandate MFA implementation to comply with security regulations such as GDPR, HIPAA, and PCI DSS.

--   Reduced Risk of Account Takeover: Cybercriminals find it harder to breach accounts that require multiple authentication steps.
+-  **Reduced Risk of Account Takeover**: Cybercriminals find it harder to breach accounts that require multiple authentication steps.

--   Business Continuity: Companies using MFA can prevent operational disruptions caused by unauthorized access and cyber threats.
+-  **Business Continuity**: Companies using MFA can prevent operational disruptions caused by unauthorized access and cyber threats.

--   Cost Savings and Avoiding Liability Issues: Implementing MFA reduces the financial impact of security breaches, lowering potential fines, recovery costs, and helping organizations avoid legal liabilities related to data breaches.
+-  **Cost Savings and Avoiding Liability Issues**: Implementing MFA reduces the financial impact of security breaches, lowering potential fines, recovery costs, and helping organizations avoid legal liabilities related to data breaches.